 Take the carburetor out of the bike and disassemble it.
 You can leave the floater in place, but it’s best to remove the jets for better access.

-If the bike was submerged for some time, the gaskets may also be soaked in water and need drying or replacing.
+If the bike was submerged for some time, the gaskets may be soaked in water and need drying or replacing.
 They are only a few bucks, so a re-pack is recommended.

 Do not skip this part because failing to create an opening at the top of each cylinder will possibly lead to hydro-locking and damage to the engine!
 Consider yourself warned.